rushatgabhane/blame-gpt/README.md

   - [ ] Install BlameGPT on **our own repo** and use it daily

 - **Monetisation & growth**
+  - [ ] User acquisition using comment.
+Users can `@blamegpt` on any issue and we can invoke a tool, and auto create a freemium account.
   - [ ] Post solution proposals on Expensify issues (earn revenue)
   - [ ] Build more tools
   - [ ] Make the tool-suite work for *any* repository